pingcap/tidb-dev-guide/get-started/commit-code-and-submit-a-pull-request.md

 The TiDB project uses [Git](https://git-scm.com/) to manage its source code.
 To contribute to the project, you need to get familiar with Git features so that your changes can be incorporated into the codebase.

-The goal of this page is to cover some of the more common questions and problems new contributors face.
-Although some Git basics will be covered here, if you find that this is still a little too fast for you, it might make sense to first read some introductions to Git, such as the Beginner and Getting started sections of [this tutorial from Atlassian](https://www.atlassian.com/git/tutorials/what-is-version-control).
-GitHub also provides [documentation](https://docs.github.com/en/github/getting-started-with-github/set-up-git) and [guides](https://guides.github.com/introduction/git-handbook/) for beginners, or you can consult the more in depth [book from Git](https://git-scm.com/book/en/v2/).
+The goal of this page is to cover some of the most common questions and problems that new contributors might face.
+Although this page covers some Git basics too, if you find that the content on this page is a little difficult to understand, it is recommended that you read some introductions to Git first as follows:

+- Beginner and Getting started sections of [this tutorial] (https://www.atlassian.com/git/tutorials) from Atlassian
+- [Documentation](https://docs.github.com/en/github/getting-started-with-github/set-up-git) and [guides](https://guides.github.com/introduction/git-handbook/) for beginners from Github
+- More in-depth [book](https://git-scm.com/book/en/v2/) from Git

 ## Prerequisites